frontendpatterns/frontendpatterns.dev/src/content/patterns/schema-validation.md

 ## Solution

-Apply the Schema Validation pattern by using libraries like Zod, Yup, or JSON Schema to validate data against schemas, and reinforce it with concise examples or tests.
+Use libraries like Zod, Yup, or JSON Schema to validate data against schemas.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.